scds/intro-git/conclusion.md

 To learn more about any particular topic, take a look at the links below.

 ## Creating Websites on GitHub
-If you're interested in learning how to create and host websites on GitHub see:
+If you're interested in learning how to create and host websites on GitHub, see:
 - [Getting Started with GitHub and GitHub Pages](https://scds.github.io/github-pages/) from SCDS.

 ## More about Version Control with Git